 If none of the Section 302 tests is satisfied by a U.S. Holder, then the gross amount of cash received in the Return of Capital Transaction (without reduction for withholding tax, if any) will be treated as a distribution with respect to such holder's common shares.
 The tax basis of the U.S. Holder's common shares deemed to be redeemed will be added to the tax basis of such holder's remaining common shares.
 This distribution will be treated as a dividend to the extent paid out of our current or accumulated earnings and profits, as determined under U.S. federal income tax principles.
 The dividend will be includible in a U.S. Holder's gross income without reduction for the tax basis of the redeemed common shares, and no current loss will be recognized.
 To the extent that the amount received exceeds a U.S. Holder's share of our current and accumulated earnings and profits, the excess first will be treated as a tax-free return of capital to the extent of such U.S. Holder's tax basis in such common shares and then as capital gain from the sale or exchange of such common shares.
-However, because we do not calculate earnings and profits under U.S. federal income tax principles, U.S. Holders should expect the entire amount of cash received in the Return of Capital Transaction to be taxed as a dividend if such amount is treated as a distribution as described above.
+However, because we do not calculate earnings and profits under U.S. federal income tax principles, U.S. Holder's tax basis in such common shares and then as capital income tax principles, U.S. Holder's should expect the entire amount of cash received in the Return of Capital Transaction to be taxed as a dividend if such amount is treated as a distribution as described above.